How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]

 If emergencies were predictable, that would make our jobs as emergency managers and safety leaders much, much easier.
 But complications often arise, and there is likely to be a shift in the situation that requires a change in response.
 Maybe a gas leak has started a structure fire, or maybe a flood has created even more dangerous structural damage.
 This is where your contingency plans come in.

-Build a list of potential contingency plans that you might need to enact if your emergency evacuation changes.
+Build a list of potential contingency plans you might need to enact if your emergency evacuation changes.
 You’ll know your contingency risks if you’ve done a thorough threat assessment.
 You may need to plan for a halt in evacuation that becomes a shelter-in-place, or you may need to stop the use of a particular evacuation route.
 Clarify in the plan what alternative actions should take place.

 Evacuations are for more than just fires